HL7/US-Core/source/pages/_includes/us-core-immunization-intro.md

 **Each Immunization must have:**

 1.  a status
+1.  a vaccine code that identifies the kind of vaccine administered
 1.  a date the vaccine was administered
-1.  a vaccine code that identifies the kind of vaccine administered
 1.  a patient
-1.  a flag to indicate whether vaccine was given
 1.  a flag to indicate whether the vaccine was reported by patient rather than directly administered.

+In addition it should have (if available):

+1.  a statusReason if the vaccine wasn't given

 **Profile specific implementation guidance:**